kevinvandenbreemen/video-game-user/README.md

 This code creates a sprite at sprite index 2 and stores it to the game requirements.

 As discussed earlier there is a sprite editor you can use to edit a tile.

-In
+## Defining your Game's Logic
+Game logic is typically written in a game model.
+The game model is then interacted with by an object implementing the ```VideoGameController``` interface.

+There are some example games that can be found in the ```com.vandenbreemen.videogameusr.game``` package.